Ogni75/XWFHashExport/README.md

 ## XWFHashExport

 This script is used only as an extension for X-Ways Forensics (32-bit).
 It calculates several different hashes for every marked file.

+Calculated hashes:

 - MD4
 - ED2K
 - MD5
 - SHA1
 - SHA256

+The hashset will stored in a csv or tsv file.

+## Adjustment

+To adjust XWFHashExport, edit the .py file.
+There are several adjustable variables in there.

 ### How to use